|Best for Large Area||Ariens Platinum||SEE IT||

 Not everyone lives where snowfalls are measured in feet.
 If you only have to clear a few inches of snow in a small area every once in a while, you don’t need a big, powerful machine.

 You’ll give up a lot of features and snow removal-power, but you probably won’t care.
 The least expensive models are the corded electric machines.
 Your range will be limited by the length of your cord, and you’ll have to be mindful so you don’t run over it, but you’ll be able to clear light snowfalls with no problem.
-Even in snowy country, some people keep a cheap snow blower on hand for days when they don’t want the hassle of breaking out their big snow blower.
+Even in snowy country, some people keep a cheap model on hand for days when they don’t want the hassle of breaking out their big model.

 Best Cheap Snow Blower: Greenworks 20 inch Corded Snow Blower

 Weighing only 32 pounds, the Greenworks corded snow blower is small enough to stash out of the way and get out to make quick work of a few inches of snow.
 It’s light enough to carry to an elevated deck—a great advantage for many homeowners.
 It starts with the push of a button, runs quietly, and clears a 20 inch wide swath.
 You will want to spend extra on a heavy-duty, cold weather extension cord for best results, but even with that added cost, this is one of best snow blower deals out there if you don’t have to move a lot of snow.